 FIT4MOM 510 (Various)

 Choose a morning or evening program 7 days a week.
-Individual classes start at $25/class with class packs and a monthly membership option.
+Individual classes start at $28/class with class packs and a monthly membership option.
 Learn more >

-Classes are both in-person and virtual.
-Formerly known as Baby Bootcamp, these classes coach postpartum women through a fun outdoor workout with their jogging strollers.
+These Baby Bootcamp classes coach postpartum women through a fun outdoor workout with their jogging strollers.
 The current schedule has energetic classes at Lake Temescal with lots of free parking.
+Also look for classes in Walnut Creek.

 Baby Brigade Movies (The New Parkway, Oakland)

 Date night.
-Join other parents with crying babies for regular current release movie nights at the theater at Baby Brigade held on Thursday afternoons.
-There’s beer and dinner, too.
+Join other parents with crying babies for regular current-release movie evenings at the theater at Baby Brigade held on Thursday afternoons.
+The space is extremely casual, filled with comfy sofas and chairs that are great for nursing or snuggling with your little one.
+You can order beer and food, too.
 Find showtimes >

 Music Together (Various East Bay)